Chinese

 384VLarge commercial vessels, electric propulsion120+ cells in series

 The higher the system voltage, the more connection points in the series chain.
-LYP cells are available in 400Ah, 700Ah, and 1000Ah large-format single cells, which reduce the cell count at every voltage level.
-Fewer cells means fewer connection points, and fewer connection points means higher long-term reliability in an environment of constant vibration and salt exposure.
+LYP (Yttrium-enhanced Lithium Iron Phosphate, a water-based safety chemistry developed by Winston Battery) cells are available in 400Ah, 700Ah, and 1000Ah large-format single cells, which reduce the cell count at every voltage level.

+Connection count and failure rate.
 In high-voltage systems, every connection point is a potential heat source.
 Commercial vessels experience vibration intensity and frequency far beyond consumer applications, which increases the likelihood of connections loosening over time.

-A 384V system built from small cells might require over a thousand connection points.
-Large-format cells can bring that number down by an order of magnitude.
+Cell-level monitoring.
 In industrial-grade systems, each cell should have its own dedicated sensing line, with the BMS monitoring every individual cell's voltage and status in real time.
 When one cell starts showing an abnormal trend, it can be identified and scheduled for maintenance before it drags down the entire system.

 The bottom line for project planning: a system built from large-format cells has fewer connection points, which means lower long-term failure risk and more predictable maintenance costs across the vessel's operating life.